7 Best Carry-On Luggage Bags In Australia For 2025

 Think of it as a place to stash a couple of books, cables, ties, and sock pairs.

 It zips away to provide access to the front laptop sleeve area.
-You could use it for extra clothes in a pinch, but doing so will make access to your laptop difficult.
+While you could technically stash some clothes there in a pinch, doing so will make access to your laptop more challenging.

 Spectra’s semi-glossy external hardshell surface will pick up fingerprints, so be prepared to wipe it down with Windex at the end of each trip.